-Looking to super-charge your kitchen's design credentials?
-Hanging wallpaper in a kitchen is an unusual move, but it's a hot trend for the year(s) ahead, is easy and cheap to do, and it will give your kitchen a homely, distinctive feel that you can't achieve with paint.
-In fact, we thinking putting wallpaper in a kitchen makes the perfect weekend project.
+If you're looking for kitchen wallpaper ideas then it's likely that you're looking to super-charge your kitchen's design credentials.
+Hanging wallpaper in a kitchen is an unusual move, but also a hot trend for the year(s) ahead, is easy and affordable, plus, it will give your kitchen a homely, distinctive feel that you can't always achieve with paint.

-A word before you start: if you're not going to choose a wipeable design that's specifically designed for kitchens/bathroom, you'll need to either protect the wallpaper with a glass splashback or hang the wallpaper only in areas where it won't be exposed to constant splashing or heat.
+A note before you start, if you're not going to choose a wipeable design that's specifically designed for kitchens/bathroom – usually high-quality, cloth or paper-backed vinyl – you'll need to either protect the wallpaper with a glass splashback or hang the wallpaper only in areas where it won't be exposed to constant splashing or heat.

-1. Pick a wallpaper design that complements your kitchen fittings
+1. Choose coloured wallpaper that complements your kitchen fittings

 Picking out a kitchen wallpaper that highlights the fittings in the room can give the whole scheme cohesion it might have lacked before.
 Here, the wallpaper design complements the worktops, light fittings, taps and the hob to create a co-ordinated look.
 The green wall acts as a bold contrast that further enlivens the scheme.

 - Looking for kitchen design advice?
 Check out our ultimate guide.